 Grandmaster Gaje used to say that for a knife to be used most effectively in forward or Sak-Sak grip, the blade should be at least as long as the measurement from the student’s wrist to the tip of his middle finger.
 I’m 6’1” and this measurement gives me a minimum blade length of 8 inches for a knife to be held in hammer grip.
 He also taught that a knife should be used in icepick grip when its overall length is no longer than the span between the outstretched tips of the thumb and pinky finger. ( This lessens the chance of cutting yourself when grappling in icepick gip. ) For me, this measurement yields an icepick grip knife with an overall length of 9 inches or a 4 inch blade with a handle of no more than 5 inches.

-At a seminar in Germany many years ago, I used a little bit of golok technique to illustrate the point that some techniques and grips are very weapon specific.
+At a seminar in Germany many years ago, I used a bit of golok technique I learned in Silat class to illustrate the point that some techniques and grips are very weapon specific.